-If I could hit rewind and go back in time (wouldn’t that be amazing!?) … I’d make sure to pay a visit to my 13-year-old self, and teach her how to make this amazing herbal iron syrup (or “iron tonic”) to help manage my iron deficiency anemia!
+If I could hit rewind and go back in time (wouldn’t that be amazing!?) … I’d make sure to pay a visit to my younger self, and teach her how to make this amazing herbal iron syrup (or “iron tonic”) to help manage my iron deficiency anemia!

 (Of course I’d probably change lots of other things too if I could go back in time… but let’s not get into that.) 😉